 Factors

-• Reduced levels of trading, to the point where it is inefficient for the platform to continue trading
+• The simultaneous loss of key revenue drivers, to the point where it is inefficient for the platform to continue trading

 Mitigating Risks

-• Unlike most other platforms, we’re profitable!
+• Unlike many other platforms, we’re profitable!
 We have diversified revenues.
 So we are not solely reliant on the completion of new loans for our income.

 What is the Plan?

-As a network principal, and given our relationship with our sister company White Label Crowdfunding Ltd, our team already has experience in efficiently winding down three P2P platforms.
+Through our role as a network principal, compliance consultancy, and through our relationship with our sister company White Label Crowdfunding Ltd, our team already has experience in efficiently winding down four P2P platforms.

 Depending on the circumstances, we may either:

-• Cease taking new registrations and lender credits and initiate a reduced service which would see the platform operate much as normal, but would simply focus on ensuring all outstanding loans are repaid according to the loan schedule and original loan terms.
+• Cease taking new registrations and lender credits and initiate a reduced service which would see the platform operate much as normal, but with a focus on ensuring all outstanding loans are repaid according to the loan schedule and loan terms.

 • Sell the loan book to another lending company.
 In this scenario, the sale of the loan proceeds would be used to repay lenders their capital in existing loans, and return any unpledged available funds to lenders directly.